Valery Skoptsov: Biography

 In the summer of 1995, Skoptsov acquired the "Bright Life" plot, near the lake of the "Zvezda" horticultural partnership.
 There, he also set up his car, which functioned as his workshop: in it, he had many machines, pesticides, artisanal devices for making seals, and much more.
 Soon, Skoptsov made friends with a group of scammers led by Vladimir "San Sanych" Manuilov, who constantly was in need of fake documents.
 However, after some time, he stopped paying Valery, and the latter stopped making fake documents in response.
 Then Manuilov and his assistant Pogasyan, nicknamed "Ara", beat up Skoptsov, breaking his arm in the process, before tying him to a wheelchair and dousing him with gasoline.
-At the last moment, they provided some first aid to Valery, telling him that he would now work free of charge, and that his trailer would be converted into a warehouse.
+At the last moment, they provided some first aid to Valery, telling him that he would now work free of charge and that his trailer would be converted into a warehouse.

 Wanting to exact revenge, Skoptsov lured Manuilov, Pogasyan and their associate Irina Streltsova into the trailer, where he shot them all with a converted sawed-off shotgun, which fired live flare gun ammunition, before he set off to Bryansk, where he believed that Manuilov's wife had a significant amount in dollars.
-On June 20, 1996, after having a bottle of vodka with Svetlana Manuilova and her friend, Lyudmila Sinichenko, he killed both, but found no money.
-After this, Skoptsov began feeling very ill, barely reaching the swamps on the outskirts of Bryansk before losing consciousness: likely a result from poor quality vodka.
+On June 20, 1996, after having a bottle of vodka with Svetlana Manuilova and her friend, Lyudmila Sinichenko, he killed both but found no money.
+After this, Skoptsov began feeling very ill, barely reaching the swamps on the outskirts of Bryansk before losing consciousness: likely a result of poor-quality vodka.
 There, he was discovered by Sergei Sharipov and his friend, who were long-time drug addicts.
 With Sharipov's help, Valery returned to the Manuilov residence, where he first burned the bodies before burying them.
 As an act of gratitude, he gave Sergei a gold ring and watch, lifted off Streltsova's corpse.
 Subsequently, the duo committed another double murder, reminiscent of the one done with Karpukhin, one of the victims being a police officer.
 Sharipov was soon after detained in Bryansk and implicated his companion; however, he knew him under the name of "Vitaly Pilipenko".
 Despite this, while browsing through the files of the MOI, Skoptsov was recognized by the officers via a snapshot, as a wanted criminal who has been on the run for 7 years.

 Meanwhile, Skoptsov now lived in the village of Zalegoshch, with a forged passport under the name of "Oleg Porfiriyev", a forged teaching diploma and employment record book.
 He got a job as a singing and drawing teacher at a local school, gaining high authority among staff and students alike.
-Soon, however, some of his students saw his mugshot on television with the captio "Attention, wanted!".
+Soon, however, some of his students saw his mugshot on television with the caption "Attention, wanted!".
 They reported this news to their teacher, but this time, he didn't run away.
-He was soon arrested by the police, while teaching one of his classes.
+He was soon arrested by the police while teaching one of his classes.